The Compelling Case For Working Less - Slashdot

 Not only that, but these days some employers even take a gamble on your life.
 Many take out life insurance policies on their employees, hope the employee kicks the bucket, and then collects the dough.
 Dead peasant insurance is what it is called and it is perfectly legal but morally reprehensible.

-Fundamental flaw (Score:4, Insightful)
+Fundamental flaw (Score:5, Insightful)

 Yes, losing an experienced employee to death sucks, but cost of keeping that employee happy is more than the cost of training a new one to take that job.
 And there is a never ending supply of employees.
 (The only people who are in short supply are people to be hired for CEO/CFO positions, there sky is the limit in terms of salary, bonus and other incentives, according to the Boards of most corporations)